cciw-uk/data-protection/02 Amendments to manual.rst

 * We must report data breaches to ICO and the "data subjects" (the people the information is about) in certain circumstances.

+In all of these things, we need to take into account our other responsibilities, and ensure the primacy of the well-being of campers that we look after.

 The trustees have the responsibility to ensure our practices and policies are in line with data protection law, and there are specific duties that fall to different members of CCiW, which are detailed in other places: